 The modern yoga class is a stand in for a number of things: church, community, exercise, self-discovery, entertainment, and healing, to name a few.
 This can leave current and prospective teachers of yoga overwhelmed and under-prepared for the demands and expectations of teaching to a public that is as varied in their approach and intention as they are in their physical experience and ability.
 Our aim in this training is to bridge the gap between theory and practice, and give the prospective teachers and experienced practitioners the tools for seeing clearly, for understanding that choice and discernment are foundational to the practice of yoga, and that one size never fits all.
-Through six months of intensive study, comprising of three immersions and four weekend sessions, the participants will gain the knowledge, confidence, and experience necessary to teach effective and impactful yoga classes to real bodies, in an ever dynamic and changing world.
+Through seven months of intensive study, comprising of three immersions and four weekend sessions, the participants will gain the knowledge, confidence, and experience necessary to teach effective and impactful yoga classes to real bodies, in an ever dynamic and changing world.
 The training will emphasize the importance of building, developing, and sustaining a holistic personal practice as the well from which you teach.
 We will explore the foundational aspects of asana, pranayama, and meditation practices, putting them in the context of modern psychology and yogic philosophy.
 Our explorations within families of asana and their effect on the physical and energetic bodies will include hands on assists and adjustments, demonstration, verbal cues, and energetic attunement.
 We will learn traditional approaches to sequencing, and play with ‘real life’ and intuitive sequencing and exploratory movement for the times when your plans do not fit the reality of a public class.

 In order to be eligible for a Yoga Alliance 200 hr certificate, teacher trainees must have a 90% attendance, complete the course work, pass a written exam and teach a forty five minute class.